 Students will receive up to 12 credits towards their law degree.
 Only the credits and not the grades will transfer per ABA requirements.
 The acceptance of any credit or grade for any courses taken at the Monash Faculty of Law, including externships and other clinical offerings, is subject to determination by the AUWCL Office of the Registrar.
 AUWCL students will be enrolled in regularly scheduled classes alongside fellow Monash students.

 The following is a selection of courses offered.
-For more detailed course listings, see the Monash Faculty of Law's course index.
+For more detailed course listings, see the International Exchange Program for more information.

 - Citizenship and migration law

 - Current issues in international environmental protection